 Lambda functions are pieces of custom code that run when a certain event happens.
 In order to identify the events that invoke a particular Lambda function, AWS Lambda users define event source mappings.
 Optionally, aliases can be used to point to a specific version of a Lambda function.

-New Relic's AWS Lambda integration reports data such as invocation counts, error counts, function timers, and other metrics and inventory data.
-You can view your Lambda data in pre-built dashboards and also create custom queries and charts in New Relic One.
+New Relic's AWS Lambda integration reports data such as invocation counts, error counts, function timers, and other metrics.
+You can view your Lambda data in pre-built dashboards and also create custom queries and charts.